dankcuddlybear/zestiso/README.md

-ZestISO is a set of scripts and presets to easily customise, build and install Arch Linux.
+# ZestISO
+ZestISO is a collection of tools to help create your own free Arch Linux based operating system.
+You can install it on as many devices as you want, and each one will be set-up and ready to go with your favourite software and settings.

 The official Arch Linux releases are built with archiso, so this is what I am using for ZestISO.
 Archiso reads a custom profile (preset) and builds the ISO (the Arch Linux boot/install media).
 You can specify what software/services you want to include, system configuration and first-boot setup, ISO info/build options and more.